neo4j-field/query-log-parser/README.md

 ### Requirements

-On MacOS to properly execute the script you need to install `gakw`, you can execute the following command if you have brew installed:
+On MacOS to properly execute the script you need to install `gawk`, you can execute the following command if you have brew installed:

 ```
 brew install gawk